What to Do in the Dolomites When You’re Wild, Free, and Slightly Overwhelmed

 • Save

-That said, I totally understand that some of you would rather “take a walk in the car” (my mum™), with best hikes absolutely the last thing you’d put on any “best of” list.
-Please reconsider!
+That said, I totally understand that some of you would rather “take a walk in the car” (my mum™), and the idea of hiking sounds about as appealing as a sandpaper massage.

-You don’t even need a ton of experience to enjoy hiking in the Dolomites because there are some great easy trails perfect for hiking haters.
+You don’t need to be a hardcore trekker to enjoy hiking in the Dolomites — some of the best trails are perfect for hiking haters.

 views across the mondeval valley, covered in orange grass, to monte pelmo mountain peak in the distance on the croda da lago hike